-- A. State Name: Delaware - B. Eligible Agency (State Board) submitting plan on behalf of the State: Delaware State Board of Education - State Agency delegated responsibilities by Eligible Agency under section 131(b) for the administration, operation, or supervision of activities of the State plan (if applicable): Delaware Department of Education - D. Individual serving as the State Director for Career and Technical Education: - 1.
-Name: Luke Rhine - 2.
-Official Position Title: Director, Career & Technical Education and STEM Initiatives - 3.
-Agency: Delaware Department of Education - 4.
-Telephone: (302) 735.4015 5.
-Email: luke.rhine@doe.k12.de.us - E. Type of Perkins V State Plan Submission FY 2019 (Check one): - State Plan (FY 2019-23) if an eligible agency selects this option, it will then complete Items G, I, and J - F. Type of Perkins V State Plan Submission Subsequent Years (Check one): - State Plan (FY 2020-23) if an eligible agency selects this option, it will then complete Items H, I, and J
+A. State Name: OBJ Delaware B. Eligible Agency (State Board) submitting plan on behalf of the State: Delaware State Board of Education C. State Agency delegated responsibilities by Eligible Agency under section 131(b) for the administration, operation, or supervision of activities of the State plan ( if applicable ): Delaware Department of Education D. Individual serving as the State Director for Career and Technical Education: 1.
+Name: Dr. Jonathan Wickert 2.
+Official Position Title: Director, Career & Technical Education and STEM Initiatives 3.
+Agency: Delaware Department of Education 4.
+Telephone: (302) 735-4015 5.
+Email: Jonathan.Wickert@doe.k12.de.us E. Type of Perkins V State Plan Submission - Subsequent Years (Check one): New State Plan (FY 2024-27) - if an eligible agency selects this option, it will then complete Items F, G, and H. ☐ State Plan Revisions (Please indicate year of submission : ) - if an eligible agency selects this option, it will then complete Item F.

-&lt;sup>1 Under section 3(18) the term eligible agency means a State board designated or created consistent with State law as the sole State agency responsible for the administration of career and technical education in the State or for the supervision of the administration of career and technical education in the State.
+Under section 3(18) the term eligible agency means a State board designated or created consistent with State law as the sole State agency responsible for the administration of career and technical education in the State or for the supervision of the administration of career and technical education in the State.

-&lt;sup>2 Item F will only appear to the user in the Perkins V State Plan Portal in subsequent years (FY 2020-23).

-G. Submitting Perkins V State Plan as Part of a Workforce Innovation and Opportunities Act (WIOA) Combined State Plan - FY 2019 (Check one):

-🗹 Yes

-- H. Submitting Perkins V State Plan as Part of a Workforce Innovation and Opportunities Act (WIOA) Combined State Plan - Subsequent Years (Check one): - ☑ Yes (If yes, please indicate year of submission: (FY 2020-23) - I. Governor's Joint Signatory Authority of the Perkins V State Plan (Fill in text box and then check one box below):

-Date Governor was sent State Plan for signature: Send Date: January 10, 2020 Return Date: March 24, 2010

-J. Date that the State Plan was sent to the Governor for signature:

-☑ The Governor has provided a letter that he is jointly signing the State plan for submission to the Department.

-- K. By signing this document, the eligible entity, through its authorized representative, agrees: - 1.
-To the assurances, certifications, and other forms enclosed in its State plan submission; and - 2.
-That, to the best of my knowledge and belief, all information and data included in this State plan submission are true and correct.

-Authorized Representative Identified in Item C Above Telephone:
+(WIOA) Combined State Plan - Subsequent Years (Check one): $\boxtimes$ Yes (If yes, please indicate year of submission: 2024) $\square$ No G. Governor's Joint Signatory Authority of the Perkins V State Plan (Fill in text box and then check one box below): H. H. Date that the State Plan was sent to the Governor for signature: The Governor has provided a letter that he or she is join submission to the Department.
+The Governor has not provided a letter that he or she is jubmission to the Department.
+I. By signing this document, the eligible entity, through its authorized representative, agrees: To the assurances, certifications, and other forms enclosed in its State plan submiss That, to the best of my knowledge and belief, all information and data included in t plan submission are true and correct.
+Authorized Representative Identified in Item C Above (Printed Name) Telephone: Jonathan Wickert (302) 735-4015 Signature of Authorized Representative Date:

-(Printed Name)

-Luke Rhine (302) 735.4015

-Signature of Authorized Representative Date:

-Huke Phue March 25, 2020

-Director, Career & Technical Education & STEM Initiatives

-&lt;sup>3 Item H will only appear to the user in the Perkins V State Plan Portal in subsequent years (FY 2020-23).

-&lt;sup>4 Item I is required in FY 2019 only for States that choose to submit a full Perkins V State plan, covering FY 2019-23.
+May 31, 2024

+Jonathan Wickert

-STATE BOARD OF EDUCATION THE TOWNSEND BUILDING 401 FEDERAL STREET, SUITE 2 DOVER, DE 19901
+STATE BOARD OF EDUCATION

-March 24, 2020
+Mail: Collette Education Resource Center 35 Commerce Way, Ste 1 Dover, DE 19904

+May 16, 2024

-Dear Secretary DeVos,
+Dear Secretary Cardona,

 Delaware's State Board of Education (SBE) is submitting a four-year State Plan under the Strengthening Career and Technical Education for the 21st Century Act (Perkins V), public law 115-224.
-The State Plan covers federal fiscal year 2020 through fiscal year 2023, effective date of July 1, 2020 through June 30, 2024.
+The State Plan covers federal fiscal year 2024 through fiscal year 2027, effective date of July 1, 2024 through June 30, 2028.